cahlchang/terraform-aws-migrator/README.md

-# Terraform AWS Detector
+# Terraform AWS Migrator

-**Terraform AWS Detector** is a tool designed to audit AWS resources and identify which ones are not managed by Terraform.
+**Terraform AWS Migrator** is a tool designed to audit AWS resources and identify which ones are not managed by Terraform.
 It compares resources defined in Terraform state files against the actual resources found in your AWS account, helping you maintain proper resource management and avoid resource drift.

 ## Features